Terms of Reference

 Do not recommend referees who:

-6. Three letters of support written by a current or former undergraduate student, graduate student and highly qualified personnel are required.
+6. Two letters of support written by a current or former undergraduate student, graduate student or highly qualified personnel are required.
 The letters must provide concrete evidence of excellence in teaching, scholarship, and/or leadership from the perspective of the writer.
 This account should come from personal experience and provide a detailed description of the influence the candidate has had on learning and/or professional growth.
 (Please inform the writers that the letters of support may be read by the nominee and that quotes from the letters may be used in promotional material or in citations for the award recipient.)

-7. Three letters of support which address the exceptionality and significance as well as the scope, time-commitment and impact of the nominee's contributions to public engagement related to their disciplinary expertise.
+7. Two letters of support which address the exceptionality and significance as well as the scope, time-commitment and impact of the nominee's contributions to public engagement related to their disciplinary expertise.
 Referees should indicate their first-hand knowledge of the sustained pattern of exceptional voluntary contributions made by the candidate to national and international organizations.
 These contributions must be beyond what might normally be considered academic or professional service, and must have had a significant impact upon those organizations or on the communities.
 It would be beneficial to the selection committee if relevant documentation in the public domain (including media reports) which offers additional evidence of the significance of the nominee's contributions be provided.
 These materials are not to exceed five pages.

 8. A list of the most significant contributions that the candidate has made during their career in the areas of teaching and learning, research and public engagement and their significance.
 This should be no more than 2 pages in length.